Wayside School Gets a Little Stranger: Plot

 The students abscond with Mrs. Drazil's blue notebook, intent on reading it.
 In so doing, they realize that in order to get rid of Mrs. Drazil, they must find Jane Smith, a student that Mrs. Drazil dislikes more than Louis.
-Jane Smith left Mrs. Drazil a nasty note stating that she didn't do her last twelve homework assignments; she also mentions that she is moving and won't say where.
+Jane Smith left Mrs. Drazil a nasty note stating that she did not do her last twelve homework assignments; she also mentions that she is moving and will not say where.
 She closes her note by telling Mrs. Drazil to "rub a monkey's tummy with [her] head."